 Unstable angina should be treated as an emergency.
-If you have new, worsening or persistent chest discomfort, you need to go to the ER.
-You could be having a heart attack which puts you at increased risk for severe cardiac arrhythmias or cardiac arrest, which could lead to sudden death.
-Learn about an unstable form of angina called Prinzmetal angina.
+If you have new, worsening or persistent chest discomfort, call 911 and go to the emergency room.
+You could be having a heart attack, increasing risk for severe cardiac arrhythmias or cardiac arrest, which could lead to sudden death.

-Causes of Unstable Angina:
+Causes of Unstable Angina

 Symptoms of Unstable Angina

-The pain or discomfort:
+Unstable angina pain or discomfort:

-- Comes as a surprise
+- Comes as a surprise.

 - May last longer than stable angina

-- May get worse over time
+- May get worse over time.

-- Can lead to a heart attack
+- Can lead to a heart attack.

 Treatment for Unstable Angina

-First, your healthcare provider will need to find the blocked part or parts of the coronary arteries by performing a cardiac catheterization.
+First, your health care team will need to find the blocked part or parts of the coronary arteries by performing a cardiac catheterization.
 In this procedure, a catheter is guided through an artery in the arm or leg and into the coronary arteries, then injected with a liquid dye through the catheter.
-High-speed X-ray movies record the course of the dye as it flows through the arteries, and doctors can identify blockages by tracing the flow.
+High-speed X-ray movies record the course of the dye as it flows through the arteries, and blockages can be identified by tracing the flow.
 An evaluation of how well your heart is working also can be done during cardiac catheterization.
-View an illustration of a cardiac catheterization.

 - Percutaneous coronary intervention (PCI) may be required to open a blocked coronary artery.
-Briefly, this procedure involves undergoing cardiac catheterization followed by using a catheter with a small inflatable balloon at the tip.
-View an illustration of a cardiac catheter.
-The balloon is inflated, squeezing open the fatty plaque deposit located on the inner lining of the coronary artery.
-Then the balloon is deflated and the catheter is withdrawn.
-This procedure is often followed by insertion of a stent to then keep the coronary artery vessel propped open to allow for improved blood flow to the heart muscle.
+This procedure involves undergoing cardiac catheterization, followed by using a catheter with a small inflatable balloon at the tip.
+The balloon is inflated, squeezing open the fatty plaque deposit in the inner lining of the coronary artery.
+Then, the balloon is deflated and the catheter is withdrawn.
+This procedure is often followed by insertion of a stent to keep the coronary artery vessel open to allow for improved blood flow to the heart muscle.

-For more information, talk to your doctor.
+For more information, talk to your health care team.